Missing mother’s estranged husband, woman charged with murder, New York City police say

 Michael Cammarata was arrested Wednesday and charged with assault, harassment and stalking for a past incident involving Jeanine Cammarata, police told Fox News.

-Police were still looking for Jeanine Cammarata's vehicle, a white 2017 Chevy Cruz with the license plate HSK8417.
+Police are still looking for Jeanine Cammarata's vehicle, a white 2017 Chevy Cruz with the license plate HSK8417.
 Her children were placed in protective custody, CBS New York reported.

 Fox News’ Katherine Lam contributed to this report.